okke/elmo/doc/strings.md

 #
 char1: ("chipotle" 3)

-# do the same using a variables
+# do the same using a variable
 #
 pepper: "chipotle"
 char2: (pepper 3)